Notes on Milnor-Witt K-theory: Milnor-Witt K-theory and Grothendieck-Witt groups

 which is an isomorphism if $n \leq 2$.
 The case $n\leq 1$ is easy, but the case $n=2$ is a difficult theorem due to Matsumoto (see \cite{Matsumoto}).
 The cokernel of the symbol map is called the \emph{indecomposable part} of algebraic K-theory. \end{rem}

-We now have all the tools to formulate the Milnor conjecture, now a theorem due to Orlov, Vishik and Voevodsky: \begin{thm}[Kato, Orlov-Vishik-Voevodsky] Let $K$ be an arbitrary field and consider the notation of \Cref{df:fundamental_I}.
+We now have all the tools to formulate the Milnor conjecture, now a theorem due to Kato in characteristic $2$, and Orlov, Vishik and Voevodsky in the remaining cases: \begin{thm}[Kato, Orlov-Vishik-Voevodsky] Let $K$ be an arbitrary field and consider the notation of \Cref{df:fundamental_I}.

 Then for any $n \geq 0$, the map $K^\times \rightarrow \I{}(K), u \mapsto \dtw u$ induces a ring morphism:

 which is an isomorphism. \end{thm} See \cite[Question 4.3]{Milnor} for the statement of the conjecture, \cite{KatoMilnor} for the proof when $K$ is of characteristic $2$ and \cite{OVV} (or \cite{MorelMilnor}) for the proof in the other cases.